Let’s bowl! No. 24 Illinois shines in DeVito’s return

 CHAMPAIGN, Ill. — On a big Homecoming weekend, No. 24 Illinois was backed by the biggest crowd of the season at Memorial Stadium, and they sent the Illini faithful home happy.

+“Anytime your quarterback plays well, that’s a big deal,” said head coach Bret Bielema.

 In Illinois’ first game as a ranked team in 11 years, there was some uncertainty coming in about the quarterback situation.
-DeVito got hurt and left the game early last week against Iowa, but after being cleared to play Saturday morning, he came to play.
+Despite DeVito exiting the game early last weekend against Iowa, that didn't stop him from suiting up on Saturday.

+“Tommy’s an incredibly tough kid,” Bielema said.
+“I had a feeling he was gonna get better in a hurry.”

 It was advertised to be a low-scoring, defensive slugfest, but big plays from both offenses made the game much more competitive.

-These big plays started very early too, as Illinois (6-1, 3-1 Big Ten) finished a 75-yard drive with a 40-yard touchdown from DeVito to RB Chase Brown on a wheel route where the Gophers left Brown WIDE open.
+These big plays started very early, too, as Illinois (6-1, 3-1 Big Ten) finished a 75-yard opening drive with a 40-yard touchdown pass from DeVito to Brown on a wheel route where the Gophers left the tailback WIDE open.

+“It was kind of a little trick play,” DeVito said.
+“Awesome play design by [offensive coordinator Barry Lunney].”

+Highlighted by that early touchdown catch, Brown had himself a day.
+He picked up 180 yards on 41 rushes (yes, 41!) along with 53 receiving yards.

+DeVito sees his teammate’s insane stat line as another example of what he’s capable of.

+“He can do it all,” DeVito said.
+“He makes the game so much easier.”

-It seemed like Illinois would be in control early against Minnesota (4-2, 1-2 Big Ten) after an interception off QB Tanner Morgan set the tone, but it really wouldn’t.
+The early Brown touchdown made it seem like Illinois would be in control early against Minnesota (4-2, 1-2 Big Ten) after an interception off QB Tanner Morgan led to an early 10-0 lead, but it really wouldn’t.

-It took a few punts back and forth for Illinois to manage another long drive.
-Aided by a gutsy fourth-down call to keep the drive going, Fabrizio Pinton drilled the first of his three field goals to put the Illini up 10-0.

 Minnesota would shortly answer with a touchdown of its own on a 9-yard Morgan run, ending the Illinois streak of 17+ quarters at Memorial Stadium without allowing a touchdown.

-A 92-yard kickoff return set Minnesota up for an early touchdown, which would give them the lead, 14-13.
+A 92-yard kickoff return set Minnesota up for an early, second-half touchdown — giving them the lead, 14-13.

-In the first deficit Illinois had faced at Memorial Stadium since Week 2 against Virginia, they responded in dominant fashion.
+With the first deficit Illinois had faced at Memorial Stadium since Week 2 against Virginia, the crowd fell silent.
+When it seemed like Minnesota had all the momentum, DeVito faced what was arguably the biggest drive of the afternoon.

-A DeVito touchdown run capped off a sub-2 minute drive to take the lead back for the Illini, and from then on, they didn’t look back.
+DeVito led the offense down the field efficiently, ending in a 5-yard touchdown run of his own.
+This sub 2-minute drive gave the lead back to the Illini at 20-14 — the final points they would need to secure the win.

+“We knew that we were going to win this game,” DeVito said.
+“We wanted to finish that game out strong, and we did.”

+Illinois has now won back-to-back games over Minnesota for the first time since 1994-95.

+“They’re doing some things that nobody else has ever done,” Bielema said.

-Again, your Illini are now bowl eligible and have already won more games than last season (5-7).
+We just can’t say it enough: the Illini are bowl eligible.
+In seven games, they have already won more games than last season (5-7).

 MOMENTS THAT MATTERED

-MORGAN EXITS: Minnesota QB Tanner Morgan had to exit the game with an injury in the 4th quarter.
-That brought in backup QB Athan Kaliakmanis.
+MORGAN EXITS: Minnesota QB Tanner Morgan had to exit the game with an injury in the 4th quarter with a 23-14 deficit.
+The injury brought in backup QB Athan Kaliakmanis.
+With him in, the Gophers did not score.

 YOU GOTTA SEE THIS